By Let’s Move Quad City Editors

 Exercising 3-5 days a week at the pace of a vigorous walk can help reduce the risk for contracting germs that cause a suppressed immune system.
 The following exercises will boost your immunity.

 Swimming is a low impact exercise that is easy on the joints and an awesome reliever of stress.
-Guided water exercise from a season instructor can help increase the benefit of getting in the water.
+Check Two Rivers YMCA, Rock Island Fitness Center and the Scott County Family Y for classes and swim times.

 Spinning is not just for cyclists.
-Spin class is an awesome way to build friendships and get an terrific work out!
+Learn why ORA orthopedic surgeon Dr. Andrew Bries recommends cycling as part of an overall fitness plan!
 Make sure to ask your instructor to help get you set up on your bike.
 Proper fit can help prevent injuries and joint soreness.

 On average, adults who do resistance training have stronger bones and muscles, and remain more flexible over time than adults who do only do low impact training.
 But proper lifting is key.
 It can help increase metabolism and fire up those immunity-boosting endorphins!